 The Leakey Foundation also aims to promote the sharing of data in an appropriate manner consistent with the needs of our grantees, but with the recognition that different fields of study require different approaches to data sharing.
 It is recommended that each applicant provide a brief statement (no more than one paragraph) of how they intend to make the data resulting from their Leakey Foundation grant available to others.

 Investing in the Future

 Louis Leakey understood the importance of higher education, as demonstrated by his insistence that his protégé Jane Goodall, go to school and receive a Doctorate degree.
 The Foundation is proud to provide grants to young scientists to complete their dissertation research.
-In addition, the Baldwin Fellowship allows young scientists, from developing countries, to pursue higher degrees or specialized training.
-Since its inception in 1977, the Baldwin Fellowship program, has enabled more than 150 African scientists to complete their graduate work and pursue careers in human origins research.
+In addition, the Baldwin Fellowship allows young scientists from developing countries to pursue higher degrees or specialized training.
+Since its inception in 1977, the Baldwin Fellowship program has enabled more than 150 African scientists to complete their graduate work and pursue careers in human origins research.

 Public Programs and Membership

 The study of human evolution is itself an “evolving” endeavor.
-The Foundation recognize that science is stimulated and advanced by education and public outreach.
+The Foundation recognizes that science is stimulated and advanced by education and public outreach.
 Opportunities for the public to learn firsthand about scientific advances are available through public lectures, workshops, and symposia.
 The Leakey Learning Expeditions bring field scientists into high school classrooms to discuss careers in science and to encourage scientific curiosity.
 The relaunched Foundation website and publication of the newsletter, AnthroQuest, provide information on the latest fieldwork by Leakey Grantees, as well as in-depth articles by members of the scientific community.